la1k/flyby/docs/usage_guide.md

 Enabling hamlib in flyby
 ------------------------

 Flyby is hamlib-enabled though a socket against rotctld and rigctld.
-Flyby can separatedly control a downlink and uplink VFO of a rigctld-controlled rig.
+Flyby can separatedly control a downlink and uplink VFO of a rigctld-controlled rig, and adjust the antenna directions of a rotctld-controlled antenna rotor.
 To demonstrate this, rotctld and rigctld sessions will be started using dummy devices by applying these commands on two separate terminals:
 ```
 rotctld -m 1 -vvvvvv
 rigctld -m 1 -vvvvvv
 ```
 The verbose output of each command can be followed to verify that the dummy antenna is rotated and that the dummy rig has its frequency changed.
 In a production situation, the number 1 would be replaced by the corresponding model numbers of your rig or antenna.
 For example, for an IC9100 rig and a SPID rotor controller, this would typically be `rotctld -m 901 -r /dev/ttyS0 -C az_resolution=2 -C el_resolution=2` and `rigctld -m 368 -r /dev/ttyUSB0`.

+### Antenna adjustment

 To enable rotctld support, flyby is restarted using
 ```